Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Extensions and variations

-\paragraph{Minimizing $r_p$} First, since we are ultimately interested in reducing primal residuals, problem \eqref{e-cvx-primal-recov} can be replaced by the one below \BEQ \EEQ where we removed the complementary slackness residual $r_c$ from the objective in \eqref{e-cvx-primal-recov}.
+where we removed the complementary slackness residual $r_c$ from the objective in \eqref{e-cvx-primal-recov}.
 Originally, the complementary slackness residual $r_c$ was included in the objective to prevent us from generating a primal point that is too suboptimal.
 However, due to the convexity of $f_i$ for each $i=1, \ldots, K$, if each candidate point in $Z_i$ has tolerable suboptimality with respect to $f_i(x_i^\star)$, then so does any convex combination.
 Consequently, the problem \eqref{e-cvx-primal-recov-rp} will find a point $\bar x$ that also has tolerable suboptimality, with smaller primal residuals than the point returned by \eqref{e-cvx-primal-recov}.